Ahmet Özcan

-Ahmet Özcan (born 7 March 1995) is a Swiss footballer who plays as a centre-back for Bulle.
+Ahmet Özcan (born 7 March 1995) is a Swiss professional football who plays as a centre-back for the reserve team of Lausanne-Sport.

 Club career

-Özcan made his professional debut for Lausanne in a Swiss Super League 4–0 loss to FC Zürich on 7 December 2013.
+Özcan made his professional debut for Lausanne-Sport in a Swiss Super League 4–0 loss to FC Zürich on 7 December 2013.
 He transferred over to Kayserispor on 2014, wherein he only made appearances with the youth team and then briefly transferred to Gençlerbirliği.

+In July 2023, Özcan returned to Lausanne-Sport, signing for the club's reserve team.

 International career

 Özcan was born in Switzerland and is of Turkish descent.
 He is a youth international for Switzerland at the U19 level.